PoisotLab/ms_network_prediction/manuscript.md

 to assess the quality of a forecasting model in scenarios that remain hypothetical.
-If the goal is to maximize the probability that reality will fall within the forecast's estimates, forecasts should incorporate as much uncertainty about the future scenario as possible.
-One way to do this is _ensemble modeling_ which combines forecasts from multiple different models [@Parker2013EnsMod].
-However, as we increase the amount of uncertainty we incorporate into a forecasting model, the resolution of the forecast's predictions shrinks, and therefore the modeler be mindful of the trade-off between resolution and accuracy in any forecasting model.
+If the goal is to maximize the probability that reality will fall within the forecast's estimates, forecasts should incorporate as much uncertainty about the future scenario as possible---one way to do this is ensemble modeling [@Parker2013EnsMod].
+However, as we increase the amount of uncertainty we incorporate into a forecasting model, the resolution of the forecast's predictions could shrink [@Lei2017EvaTra], and therefore the modeler be mindful of the trade-off between resolution and accuracy where developing any forecast.

 # Conclusion: why should we predict species interaction networks?

 Because we almost can, and because we definitely should.

-More accurately, we should invest in network prediction because the right conditions to do so reliably and rapidly, including forecasting, are beginning to emerge.
+We should invest in network prediction because the right conditions to do so reliably and rapidly, including forecasting, are beginning to emerge.
 Given the possible benefits to a variety of ecological disciplines that would result from an increased ability to predict ecological networks and